SACHSTech/careers-in-computer-science-BenjaminTeh/README.md

 User interface code allows the user to perform actions on the website.
 Web server code is the server code, which runs behind the website.
 Database code allows information to be stored and retrieved smoothly.
 ## Education
 At the bare minimum, web developers really just need a high school diploma.
 In most jobs that demand higher qualifications, one will usually need an Associate's degree in Web Design, or a Bachelor's degree in Computer / Information Science.
+## Technical Skills
+- Knowledge of a variety of programming languages
+- Skill in graphic design